PeterWangIntel/crosswalk-website/contribute/Building_Crosswalk.md

     ninja -C out/Release xwalk_app_template_apk

-### Building an RPM package for Tizen
+### Build Instructions for Tizen
-Creating an RPM involves some additional work due to the way `gbs` works: it expects a single git repository with all files for it to run `git archive`.
-Crosswalk, on the other hand, contains several independent git and Subversion repositories in the same directory tree.

-First of all, you need to create a separate, flat directory tree with all the files used by the project.

-    export XWALK_PREFIX=/root/of/xwalk/tree
-    cd $XWALK_PREFIX

-    gclient recurse --no-progress -j 1 \
-                    --gclientfile .gclient \
-                    $PWD/src/xwalk/packaging/generate-flat-tree.sh
-    gclient recurse --no-progress -j 1 \
-                    --gclientfile .gclient-xwalk \
-                    $PWD/src/xwalk/packaging/generate-flat-tree.sh

-`XWALK_PREFIX` should point to the directory that **contains** the `src/` directory.
-The calls to `gclient recurse` create a tarball called `flat-xwalk-tree.tar` in your top-level `$XWALK_PREFIX` directory.

-After that, you should create a new git repository using the contents of the generated tarball.

-    mkdir tizen-package-root
+If you are unfamiliar with the RPM packaging process on Tizen, be sure to take a look at the [GBS documentation](https://source.tizen.org/documentation/reference/git-build-system) in Tizen's website.

+Crosswalk's layout is a bit unusual, as it actually contains several independent git and Subversion repositories in the same directory tree.
+We employ some tricks to make it work with GBS, but it should all be transparent to users -- the only actual caveat is that GBS will build _everything_ that is in your source tree regardless of whether it has been committed or not; that is, it always acts as if the `--include-all` parameter has been passed to `gbs build`.

+That said, building an RPM for Tizen (after properly setting up your Tizen repositories) should be a matter of calling `gbs build`:

-    cd tizen-package-root
+    cd /path/to/src/xwalk

-    tar -xf $XWALK_PREFIX/flat-xwalk-tree.tar
-    cp -R $XWALK_PREFIX/src/xwalk/packaging .

-    git init
-    git add .
-    git commit

-What the commands above do are create a new git tree containing all the source files used by Crosswalk, put the `packaging/` directory in it and commit.

-After that, `gbs` can be run as usual:

     gbs build -A i586

 By default, the generated RPM files should be in `~/GBS-ROOT/local/repos/<repository name>/i586/RPMS`.

+#### Incremental builds
+By default, each time you call `gbs build` the Tizen build directory will be erased and the build will start from scratch.
+To avoid that, you can set a different build directory in the Tizen chroot, outside `/home/abuild/rpmbuild`:

+    gbs build -A i586 --define 'BUILDDIR_NAME /tmp/crosswalk-builddir'

 #### Troubleshooting
 * The directory you use as the GBS root must be an actual directory: symbolic links can cause problems.